shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/working-in-sona.md

 * Prior to running a batch of sessions, you will need to retrieve a list of subject names from Sona
 * On the Sona home page, under “Upcoming Appointments”, click on an upcoming appointment.
 * The names of subjects will be listed for each session (each timeslot).
 See the screenshot below.
-* Print this list so you have it with you when you go to the waiting room (3105) to get the subjects.
+* Print this list so you have it with you when you go to the waiting room (PRCE __ ) to get the subjects.

 **Example:**